Paris Restaurant Reviews: Les Papilles

 Bottles of wine, ranging from steal to splurge, are selected from wooden shelves that line the restaurant walls (corkage 7 euros).
 While it’s possible to order by the glass, I don’t know anyone who does this.
 Les Papilles is the place to come when you want to drink a great bottle without the normal restaurant markup.

-Price check: The prix-fixe menu “retour du marché” is one of the best values in town, offering four no-choice courses for 31 euros.
+The prix-fixe menu “retrip du marché” is one of the best values in town, offering four no-choice courses for 31 euros.
 Even cheaper is the stand-alone “marmite” option for 16 euros—that’s the same main dish but without any padding.

 Le Verre Volé